 - Wheezing, tight chest

 - Physical collapse

 If you’re concerned you might be allergic to wasp or bee venom, there are a number of options.

 Reducing the chances of wasps and bees bothering you reduces the chances of being stung.
 Try to avoid the things that attract them such as sugary food and drink, bright clothing and some perfumes.
 And if they come too close for comfort – don’t flap!

-For people with a known allergy, auto-injector pens are a possible solution.
+For people with a known allergy, Adrenaline Auto Injectors (AAI) are a possible solution.
 They can be kept on hand so that in the event of a sting, the victim can quickly inject themselves with adrenaline to stop the reaction, as well as immediately calling for an ambulance.

 3. Go to your GP